kalyan-nakka/kalyan-nakka.github.io/_news/2023_ms_grad.md

 [STATUS]
 </b>
 </span>
-I received my M.S. degree from EECS @ TAMUK.
+I received my CS MS degree from EECS Dept. @ TAMUK.
 I deeply appreciate all the support and help from my family, advisor, collaborators, and friends!
 </p>